 And still, some folks play the middle field.
 They use the paper test, but they know there are exceptions to different oils.

 In conclusion, the essential oil paper test is unreliable.
 Test essential oil purity using the first 9 ways, before going straight into the paper test.

 Testing Essential Oils On Your Skin

 - A skin patch test is straightforward.
-Dilute 1 drop of essential oil in 4 drops of a carrier oil (such as; jojoba, coconut, sweet almond, olive, grape seed).
+Dilute 1 drop of essential oil in 4 drops of carrier oil (such as; jojoba, coconut, sweet almond, olive, or grape seed).

 - Apply a dime-sized amount of the diluted mixture onto a small area of non-sensitive skin (such as the top of your hand or forearm).
 After you rub the mixture in, place a bandage on top of the area to prevent the oil from getting all over you.

-- Wash your hands really well and pay attention to how your skin reacts to the skin patch test over the next 24 hours.
-If a rash forms or you feel any kind of irritation or discomfort, remove the bandage and wash your skin thoroughly with soapy water.
+- Wash your hands well and pay attention to how your skin reacts to the skin patch test over the next 24 hours.
+If a rash forms or you feel irritation or discomfort, remove the bandage and wash your skin thoroughly with soapy water.